yuekaizhang/dynamo/docs/guides/dynamo_deploy/README.md

 limitations under the License.
 -->

-# Deploying Dynamo Inference Graphs to Kubernetes
+# Deploying Inference Graphs to Kubernetes (`dynamo deploy`)

-This guide provides an overview of the different deployment options available for Dynamo inference graphs in Kubernetes environments.
+This guide explains the deployment options available for Dynamo inference graphs in Kubernetes environments.

 ## Deployment Options

-Dynamo provides two distinct deployment paths, each serving different use cases:
+Dynamo provides two distinct deployment options that each serve different use cases:
+1. Dynamo Cloud Kubernetes Platform is preferred in cases that support it
+2. Manual Deployment with Helm Charts is suited to users who need more control over their deployments

-### 1. 🚀 Dynamo Cloud Kubernetes Platform [PREFERRED]
+### Dynamo Cloud Kubernetes Platform [PREFERRED]

 The Dynamo Cloud Platform (`deploy/cloud/`) provides a managed deployment experience: